m-thalmann/SecureDAV/docs/installation/docker.md

 The `docker-compose.yml` file inside of the `docker` directory provides an easy way to start the SecureDAV application with a MariaDB database and a Redis instance for caching.

-Simply copy the file to the directory where your `.env` file is located and run the following command:
+Simply copy the file to the directory where your `.env` file is located, update the port mapping, update the `TZ` environment variable to your timezone and run the following command:

 ```bash
 docker-compose up -d